Posted on February 26th, 2020

 Certain occupational settings may contribute to PFAS exposure, which is why PFAS exposure assessments should evaluate the workplace as a potential source.
 Given that these chemicals produce adverse health outcomes, it is recommended that human exposure to PFAS should be minimized.

 AFFF products contain mixtures of various chemical substances.
-These chemical substances include surfactants, solvents, foam stabilizers, corrosion inhibitors, and polyfluoroalkyl substances (PFAS).
-The best-known PFASs are perfluorooctanoic acid (PFOA) and perfluorooctanoic sulfonate acid (PFOS), which have been manufactured by fluorine chemical companies for over 50 years in many areas, for example, as non-stick coatings for frying pans, as rain protection for clothing, for personal care products for paints, varnishes, and sealants, and in firefighting foam.
+These chemical substances include surfactants, solvents, foam stabilizers, corrosion inhibitors, and poly-fluoroalkyl substances (PFAS).
+The best-known PFASs are perfluorooctanoic acid (PFOA) and perfluorooctanoic sulfonate acid (PFOS), which have been manufactured by fluorine chemical companies for over 50 years in many areas

-Although most of the discussion concerning PFAS revolves around the contamination of drinking water, people may also be exposed in certain occupational settings.
+Although most of the discussion concerning PFAS revolves around environmental contamination, people may also be exposed in certain occupational settings.
 Groups most likely to have concerns regarding PFAS containing AFFF exposure include:

-Unlike the general population where drinking water ingestion and dietary intake are the dominant sources of PFAS exposure, at work, exposure through ingestion is less likely.
+Unlike the general population where ingestion and dietary intake are the dominant sources of PFAS exposure, at work, exposure through ingestion is less likely.
 Studies have shown that people who work where these synthetic chemicals are manufactured or used in their raw form, also have higher levels of PFAS in their blood than levels in people from the same communities who have not worked in these locations.
 People can also be exposed to PFAS outside their workplace.
-Exposure can occur through exposure to PFAS from drinking PFAS contaminated water, air, indoor dust, food, and various consumer products.
+Exposure can occur through exposure to PFAS from the air, indoor dust, food, and various consumer products.

 I got exposed to PFAS contained in AFFF while working in the U.S. Air Force for more than 19 years starting in 1959 when I enrolled as an Air Force fire protection specialist and served until 1970 at various U.S Air Force bases.
 For the next 25 years, I worked as a firefighter for an American global aerospace and defense technology company in Enid, Oklahoma.
 Then worked from 1984 to 1997 at an Arkansas-based VA Hospital and retired as a fire chief.